caseywhorton/AzureMachineLearningStudio-Rcodes/README.md

       - R-studio: https://www.rstudio.com/
     - "You will need to have a Microsoft account or create an account.
 As of 2017, there is a free tier that allows you experiment and practice with this tool."
       - Microsoft Azure Machine Learning Studio: https://studio.azureml.net
+    - "The two scripts contained need to be zipped into a zip folder."
     - "For more background on the linear hypothesis test and a look at the output can be found here:"
       - Blog Post On Subject: https://caseywhorton.wordpress.com/2017/05/17/linear-hypothesis-test-custom-r-module-code-and-thoughts/

+* **Scripts**
+  - R script: "Linear_Hypothesis_Test.r"
+  - XML Script: "Linear_Hypothesis_Test.xml"

 * **Leads and Lags Generator**
   - "Generate leads and lags for time series variables in a dataframe and recombine into that same dataframe for a full set of variables with whatever number of leads and lags the end-user wants."